Military service by British royalty: Deceased members of the royal family

 N.B.
 Upon leaving active service, royal members are generally promoted to the rank they would have received, if they had stayed in the Armed Services.

-Ranks and roles held by Royals with no military service (honorary ranks)
+Ranks and roles held by members of the royal family with no military service (honorary ranks)

-These Royals hold various ranks and royals, within HM Armed Forces, which are generally known as "Honorary Ranks".
-Listed below are only the British ones, but there are many more held throughout the Commonwealth.
+These members of the royal family hold various honorary ranks within the British Armed Forces although having not served in the military before.
+Listed below are only those of the British military, but there are many more held throughout the Commonwealth.